nullish/basil/README.md

 * which script to run
 * what elements specific to that script it should look for

-The configuration file comprises an array of JavaScript objects, each one is a configuration which can be selected to run with given parameter.
+The configuration file comprises an array of JavaScript objects, each one is a configuration which can be selected to run with a given parameter.

 It is stored in: `./config.json`